island-is/island.is/libs/air-discount-scheme/consts/README.md

 ng test air-discount-scheme-consts
 ```

-This will initiate the Jest testing framework and run all predefined unit tests for the `air-discount-scheme-consts` library.
+This command will initiate the Jest testing framework and execute all predefined unit tests for the `air-discount-scheme-consts` library.